 In addition, all email communications will contain the option to unsubscribe.

 - HOW WE PROTECT YOUR PERSONAL DATA

 Living Paintings is totally committed to the importance of keeping your information safe.
 We employ a variety of physical, organisational and technical measures to ensure we do this, and prevent unauthorised access to, or use or disclosure of your personal information.

-Electronic data and databases that contain library membership and supporter personal data are stored on secure computer systems and we manage who has access to that data (using both physical and electronic means).
-We have a set of detailed data protection procedures and policies which staff must follow when handling personal information.
+Electronic data and databases that contain library members and supporters personal data are stored on secure computer systems and we manage who has access to that data (using both physical and electronic means).
+We have a set of detailed data protection procedures and policies which staff including volunteers must follow when handling personal information.

 All hard-copy records and data are managed securely in lockable and access-restricted storage.